apache/incubator-heron/website/content/docs/operators/deployment/uploaders/hdfs.md

 There are a few things you should be aware of HDFS uploader:

-* It requires hadoop client be installed in the machine where the topology is submitted
+* It requires hadoop client be installed in the machine where the topology is being submitted

 ### HDFS Uploader Configuration